 There are a number of ways to view saved video footage from the Tesla dashcam.
 The easiest way is to watch all four video streams at the same time on the main screen.
 Just tap the dashcam icon when parked, and select Launch Viewer.

-You can view your saved videos on most modern PCs, Macs, tablets, and phones.
-Currently, videos cannot be viewed on the vehicle’s screen.
+You can also view your saved videos on most modern PCs, Macs, tablets, and phones from the USB drive where the recordings were made.

 Tesla encodes the video in HEVC H.265, a very modern codec that tightly compresses video.
 Some older systems may not yet support H.265, so an add-in may be necessary to view H.265 encoded video or a modern graphics card that supports H.265 in hardware.